Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 End Function

 You can set the Compacting Form to open at Startup.
-Select Startup from Tools Menu.
-Select the Form Compacting in the Display Form/Page Control.
-If you want to hide the Database Window then remove the checkmark from the Display Database Window Option.
+Select Startup from the Tools Menu.
+Select Form Compacting in the Display Form/Page Control.
+To hide the Database Window, remove the check mark from the Display Database Window Option.

 The Trial Run